Bigdata-AI-Minor/Flask_app/README.md

 http://localhost:5000/
 ```

 If it is not running in the docker container and stop with a exit 1 or 2, you need to delete the container and run the code again.
+Another option would be running it with WSL or WSL2.
+This can be installed with -> https://www.windowscentral.com/how-install-wsl2-windows-10.
+After that, enable it in docker by going into the setting, general and check 'use the WSL 2 based engine'.

 # Individual stack
 For running this back-end application you need Python3.9 and Pip.
 For installing that here: